vosaul/status.im/source/research/pfs.md

 ## 4. Multi-device support

 Multi-device support is quite challenging as we don't have a central place where information on which and how many devices (identified by their respective `installation-id`) belongs to a whisper-identity.

-Furthermore we always need to take account recovery in consideration, where the whole device is wiped clean and all the information about previous sessions is lost.
+Furthermore we always need to take account recovery in consideration, where the whole device is wiped clean and all the information about any previous sessions is lost.

 Taking these considerations into account, the way multi-device information is propagated through the network is through bundles/contact codes, which will contain information about paired devices as well as information about the sending device.